dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * Validation of redactions or appended data beyond the signature of the domain making the changes to the conversational data (e.g. Merkle tree like redactions)

-* Standardization of anaysis data formats or file media types
+* Standardization of analysis data formats or file media types

 # Conventions and Definitions